NC parents hold prayer rally in opposition to after-school Satan club - NewsBreak

 Greensboro police had officers stationed at Joyner Elementary School to make sure things stayed under control.
 About 50 people gathered with signs in hand, and some got on bended knees to pray.

-“Kind of a rallying thing to say ‘We here in Greensboro do not want this in our schools,'” said Tempe Moore, organizer of the prayer rally.Proposal for ‘After School Satan Club’ denied by Pennsylvania school board
+“Kind of a rallying thing to say ‘We here in Greensboro do not want this in our schools,'” Tempe Moore, organizer of the prayer rally, said.Jury begins deliberating in Blac Chyna v.
+Kardashians trial

 The group say they want to keep the after-school Satan club from gathering inside Joyner Elementary School or any Guilford County school.